Joint Message Detection and Channel Estimation for Unsourced Random Access in Cell-Free User-Centric Wireless Networks: Numerical Examples

 with pathloss exponent $\gamma=3.67$, and 3dB cutoff distance $d_0=13.57 \text{m}$ (this is the distance at which the received signal power from a given RU is attenuated by 3dB due to the pathloss).
 In order to set the UL transmit power (i.e., the parameter $\SNR$), we consider the pathloss between a location and its nearest RU.
 Letting $\varsigma$ denote such minimum distance and $\text{PL}_{\varsigma} = 1/(1 + \left(\frac{\varsigma}{d_0}\right)^\gamma)$ the corresponding pathloss, we set the received SNR (at any nearest RU antenna) to be some reasonable value $\SNR_{\rm rx}$ and, as a consequence, we let $\SNR = \SNR_{\rm rx} / \text{PL}_{\varsigma}$.

-For the system described above, we illustrate the theory-simulation consistency for the total normalized MSE of the AMP iterations, i.e. \eqref{cmse}, in Fig.~\ref{SEconverge_10dB} for $M = 2$ and $\SNR_{\rm rx} = 10$dB (again, we show 10 independently generated trajectories of the finite-dimensional system and the deterministic trajectory predicted by the SE).
-For the same system parameters, Fig.~\ref{Pfa_Pmd_realnet} shows the theoretical predictions and the finite dimensional simulation of the misdetection and false-alarm probabilities.
-The theoretical prediction is obtained using the Gauss-Chebyshev Laplace inversion method reviewed in Appendix~\ref{laplace-inversion}.
+For the system described above, we illustrate the theory-simulation consistency for the MSE of the AMP iterations, i.e. \eqref{cmse}, in Fig.~\ref{SEconverge_10dB} for $M = 2$ and $\SNR_{\rm rx} = 10$dB (again, we show 10 independently generated trajectories of the finite-dimensional system and the deterministic trajectory predicted by the SE).
+For the same system parameters, Fig.~\ref{Pfa_Pmd_realnet} shows the theoretical predictions and the finite dimensional simulation of the MD and FA probabilities.
+The theoretical prediction is obtained using the Gauss-Chebyshev Laplace inversion method in Appendix~\ref{laplace-inversion}.
 For each location $u$ the detection threshold in the Neyman-Pearson test \eqref{LLR-Test} is varied in order to obtain the tradeoff curve.
 Fig.~\ref{Pfa_Pmd_realnet} shows the average tradeoff curve over all locations.
-In particular, the red dot corresponds to the point at which, for each location $u$, the threshold is set such that $\tilde{\rm P}^{\rm md}_u = \tilde{\rm P}^{\rm fa}_u$.
-All subsequent results shall be given for this choice, i.e., the system operates such that in each location the false-alarm and the misdetection probabilities are balanced.
+In particular, the red dot corresponds to the point at which, for each location $u$, the threshold is set such that { $\PP(\mathcal D_u)+\PP(\mathcal F_u) = 1$ where the events $\Dc_u$ and $\Fc_u$ are defined in \eqref{Du} and \eqref{Fu}, respectively and the probabilities $\PP(\mathcal D_u)$ and $\PP(\mathcal F_u)$ coincides with the large-system limits of the $\mathcal L_u$-dependent correct detection and false alarm rates, respectively.} All subsequent results are given for this choice, i.e., the system operates such that in each location the FA and MD probabilities are equal.